kirbycope/GodotSteam-SteamMultiplayerPeer-Example-3D/README.md

 1. Move the AudioStreamPlayer3Ds' position near your player's mouth

 ## FAQ
-Q: Why doesn't my controller work?
+Q: Why doesn't my controller work?</br>
-A: If using AppId 480 (Space War), you need to disable Steam Input remapping, https://github.com/godotengine/godot/issues/75551#issuecomment-2107916120
+A: If using AppId `480` (Space War), then you need to disable Steam Input remapping, https://github.com/godotengine/godot/issues/75551#issuecomment-2107916120